auroranou/longreads-scraper/README.md

 + http module for requests
 + cheerio module for DOM traversal/data retrieval

-## Suggestions for improvement:
+## Future additions?
-Currently the scraper retrieves only basic article information.
-More sophisticated data, such as descriptions or tags, is not supported.
+Currently the scraper retrieves only basic article information, limited to: title, author, source, publication date, and length.
+More sophisticated data, such as articles descriptions or tags, is not supported.